stoatsnhoney/add-frame-range-presets-blender-addon/README.md

-# Limit Texture Size Menu Addon for Blender
+# Add Frame Range Presets Add-On for Blender
-A simple Blender addon that adds a menu in the 3D view header to limit the viewport texture size.
+A simple Blender addon that adds a panel in the Output Properties tab.
+From this panel you can create preset frame ranges and even make automatic presets from existing markers.

 Also available on [Gumroad](http://stoatsnhoney.gumroad.com).